Shawshank01/proxy_sh/README.md

 - The script should not be run as root; use your normal user account.
 - The `ss_2022` option is not yet available.

+## Credits

+- [Xray](https://github.com/XTLS/Xray-core) — The core proxy software.
+- [teddysun/xray](https://hub.docker.com/r/teddysun/xray) — The Docker image used by this script.

+Special thanks to the Xray and teddysun teams for their excellent work!

 ---

 **This project is not affiliated with Xray or teddysun.
 Use at your own risk.**